cqse/teamscale-jacoco-agent/agent/USAGE.md

 - `excludes`: exclude patterns for classes.
 Same syntax as the `includes` parameter.
   For further details, please see the JaCoCo documentation in the "Agent" section.
 - `ignore-duplicates`: forces JaCoCo to ignore duplicate class files.
 This is the default to make the initial setup of the tool as easy as possible.
-However, this should be disabled for productive use if possible, see the comments below.
+However, this should be disabled for productive use if possible.
+  See the special section on `ignore-duplicates` below.
 - `upload-url`: an HTTP(S) URL to which to upload generated XML files.
 The XML files will be zipped before the upload.
   Note that you still need to specify an `out` directory where failed uploads are stored.
 - `upload-metadata`: paths to files that should also be included in uploaded zips.
 Separate multiple paths with a semicolon.